How to Select the Best Payroll Schedule for Your Organization

 Payroll date: Usually every other Friday.

-- Difficult to managing benefit deductions.
-Because benefits occur on a monthly basis, Benefit deductions and pay periods will not always match up.
+- Difficult to manage benefit deductions: Because benefits occur on a monthly basis, benefit deductions and pay periods will not always match up.
 Companies will instead have to manage benefit deductions based on the total number of annual pay periods (26) instead of on a natural monthly basis.

-Overview: The most common pay schedule is bi weekly.
+The most common pay schedule is bi-weekly.
 It’s great for calculating overtime from hourly employees, but sometimes having three pay periods in one month can make it difficult for accounting to manage benefit deductions and expense accruals.